English expedition to Portugal (1662–1668)

-The English expedition to Portugal also known as the British Brigade in Portugal was a brigade raised during the reign of King Charles II for service in Portugal during the ongoing Portuguese Restoration War against Spain in August 1662.
-The brigade, many of which were veterans of the English Civil Wars and the Dutch Revolt, then fought in all the major battles and skirmishes under the command of Frederick Schomberg, 1st Duke of Schomberg and remained in Portugal until the end of the war being subsequently disbanded by mid 1668.
-The brigade under Schomberg's leadership, proved a decisive factor in winning back Portugal's independence.
+The English expedition to Portugal was a military expedition dispatched by England to Portugal in August 1662 to participate in the Portuguese Restoration War against Spain.
+It consisted of an English brigade largely drawn from veterans of the Eighty Years' War and the Wars of the Three Kingdoms, which fought in several major battles and skirmishes of the conflict under the command of Frederick Schomberg.
+The brigade remained in Portugal until the conflict's end in 1668, when it was disbanded.
+Under Schomberg's leadership, the brigade proved to be a decisive factor in the eventual Portuguese victory in the conflict.

 Background

 The war between Portugal and Spain had begun with the Portuguese revolution of 1640 and had resulted in the break up of the Iberian Union.
 After the peace of the Pyrenees in 1659, the independence of Portugal was threatened by a resurgent Spain, and thus Portugal asked for outside support.
 They turned to their old ally England but the Restoration of Charles II as monarch of England proved a concern.
 He had previously been allied to Spain through the Treaty of Brussels after Oliver Cromwell's Republic had been at war with Spain.
 Charles however immediately annulled the treaty, citing King Philip IV of Spain's failure to aid in his restoration and instead answered Portugal's call for help.
 His marriage with Catherine of Braganza, renewed the alliance between England and Portugal despite the protestations of Spain.
 As part of the treaty a brigade was raised for service in Portugal in 1662 to help win her independence.
 The decision to send troops to Portugal came from the need to find employment for Cromwellian and Royalist veterans of the English Civil War, and the Portuguese military needed experienced veterans to help fight the Spanish.

 The infantry were raised from three New Model Army regiments in Scotland that were still not disbanded.
 The cavalry were raised from volunteers, the majority from the Dunkirk garrison having fought the Spanish there in 1658.
-English parliament was to raise, pay and equip the brigade, and then once in Portugal they would be paid by the Portuguese crown.
+The Parliament of England was to raise, pay and equip the brigade, and then once in Portugal they would be paid by the Portuguese crown.
 Most of the soldiers were parliamentarians but also included many Catholic Royalist Irish and Scottish soldiers.
 They were formed, trained and commanded by Thomas Morgan, a Welsh veteran soldier from the Dutch Revolt and the Civil War.
 Once formed the brigade consisted of two infantry regiments, each of 1,000 men, and a cavalry regiment, just under 1,000 men totalling for the brigade around 3,000 men.